-Health care privacy (ROI)
+Health care privacy - Release of Information (ROI)

 Friends and family play an important role in the care of someone living with a mental illness.
 They often have critical information to share with health care professionals.
 They may be the ones providing care, including transportation to appointments and support after a crisis or hospitalization.
 The treatment team should encourage input from friends and family.
 And they should consult with loved ones whenever possible.

 If you want us to be able to share information about your health with a person or an agency, you should fill out a Consent to Release Protected Health Information (PHI) form.